 Nine of her colleagues walked out in support of her that day, beginning a strike that would last for two years and nine months.
 The more the strikers learned about life in South Africa, the more determined they became not to give in.

 Refusing to handle South African goods.

-Reporter Maggie O'Kane explains the background to the apartheid regime in South Africa as a background to the Dunnes Stores strike.
+RTÉ News explains the background to the apartheid regime in South Africa as a background to the Dunnes Stores strike.
 The report shows the shanty conditions in the townships where 3.5 million black South Africans have been forced to live.
-O'Kane meets Manning and her shop steward Karen Gearon on the picket line outside the Henry St branch of Dunnes in Dublin.
-Anthony Bolger, a shopkeeper who refuses to stock South African goods, admires them, but they don’t get the same sympathy from the Moore St traders.
+Mary Manning and her shop steward Karen Gearon are on the picket line outside the Henry Street branch of Dunnes Stores in Dublin.
+Anthony Bolger, a shopkeeper who refuses to stock South African goods, admires them, but they do not get the same sympathy from the Moore Street traders.